ELeeAstro/Exo-FMS_column_ck/README.md

 # Exo-FMS_column_ck

-## WORK IN PROGRESS TO GET ALL METHODS WORKING, but Shortchar, Disort & Toon scattering TS modules work.

 Elspeth KH Lee - Feb 2022

+Major Update History:
+ - Jun 2022 - overhaul of opacities + Bezier methods

-This is the third part of a series of codes that builds upon different two-stream approaches and schemes, primarily useful for the GCM modeling community.
+This is the third part of a series of codes that builds upon different two-stream approaches and schemes, primarily useful for the GCM modelling community.
-This is the correlated-k (corr-k) version, currently set up for 11, 30 or 32 bands as discussed in Kataria et al. (2013), Showman et al. (2009) and Amundsen et al. (2014) respectivly for modelling hot Jupiter atmospheres.
+This is the correlated-k (corr-k) version, currently set up for 11, 30 or 32 bands as discussed in Kataria et al. (2013), Showman et al. (2009) and Amundsen et al. (2014) respectively for modelling hot Jupiter atmospheres.

 Some useful references useful for corr-k modelling are: \
 Goody et al. (1989) \